Meet the Mentors

 Laila Aldughaish

-Psychology, class of 2027
+Psychology, 2027

 What do you enjoy about being a mentor?